-From 1st October 2015, the National Code of Conduct for Healthcare Workers will apply to health workers in Queensland.
-They will join their fellow in NSW and South Australia where the Code has already been implemented.
+The Nationals Code of Conduct for Healthcare Workers applies to health workers in NSW, Queensland and South Australia.
 Other states and territories will follow as the Code is rolled out nationally.

 The Reiki Precepts don’t usually spring to mind when we think about regulation, but conducting your professional practice, in accordance with the National Code, is very much aligned with Reiki values of care and compassion.